day8/re-frame/docs/Flows.md

 Basically, *living* flows get output, *dying* flows get cleaned up, *arising* flows get initiated and output.

-And independently of all this, `:output` is lazy.
-It only runs when `:inputs` have changed value.
+And independently of all this, `:output` only runs when `:inputs` have changed value.

 #### Cleanup